 Just doing that may very well keep you from losing your money to the scammers and crooks.If it looks fake or suspicious and sounds a little fishy,it usually is.

 You are capable of being your own personal fraud protection.
 And, it is not as hard as you might think.
 It takes a little time and attention to details, but could pay off big time.

-To read more about common scams and how to protect yourself, go to the FBI.gov/scams website
+To read more about common scams and how to protect yourself, go to the FBI.gov/scams and safety website

 If you have any questions or just like what you read, Please leave a comment!